opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

 To run your ehrQL queries as part of an OpenSAFELY pipeline with `opensafely run`, you need to have a file called `project.yaml`.

-:spiral_notepad: There is considerably more technical detail on [the project pipeline in the OpenSAFELY documentation](https://docs.opensafely.org/actions-pipelines/).
+:notepad_spiral: There is considerably more technical detail on [the project pipeline in the OpenSAFELY documentation](https://docs.opensafely.org/actions-pipelines/).

 :computer: Copy the following into a file called `project.yaml` in your `learning-ehrql` directory: